-Course Objectives: The course objectives of Software Engineering Program are to produce graduates who, within three years after graduation, are able to:
+Course Objectives: The objectives of this course Software Engineering Program are to produce graduates who, within three years after graduation, are able to:

-- 1. Be employed in industry, government, or entrepreneurial endeavors to demonstrate professional advancement through significant technical achievements and expanded leadership responsibility; - 2.
-Demonstrate the ability to work effectively as a team member and/or leader in an ever-changing professional environment; and - 3.
+- 1. Be employed in industry, government, or entrepreneurial endeavours to demonstrate professional advancement through significant technical achievements and expanded leadership responsibility; - 2.
+Demonstrate the ability to work effectively as a team member and/or leader in an everchanging professional environment; and - 3.
 Progress through advanced degree or certificate programs in computing, science, engineering, business, and other professionally related fields.